 For the final racking, store the carboy in a cool dark place where no light will find it’s way to the carboy.

-To Filter or Not to Filter
+5. To Filter or Not to Filter

 At this point, some people will choose to filter their wine.
 While this is not always necessary as the wine kits include ingredients to make this step unnecessary, it can produce a more stable bottle of wine.
 The once downside is that unless you own it, you’ll need to rent the filtering equipment from a local retailer which will obviously increase the cost.

-Getting the Wine Into Bottles
+6. Getting the Wine Into Bottles

 Now we are really getting close to a finished batch of wine.
 For a five-gallon batch, you will need about 26 bottles.
 These can be bought online and once you have them, you can continue to reuse them.
 Once you have sanitized the bottles, all you need to do is siphon the wine from the carboy into the individual bottles.
 There are bottling attachments you can buy that attach to the end of the siphoning hose and make this process a lot easier and less messy.
-You will also loose less wine due to spillage.
+You will also lose less wine due to spillage.

-As any wine drinkers know, wine takes on a life of its own with the passage of time.
+As any wine drinkers know, the wine takes on a life of its own with the passage of time.
 As wine ages, it shifts and evolves taking on different flavors and personalities.
 When you decide to drink it is up to you, but you do want to be aware of wait out the period of time knows as bottle shock.
 With bottle shock, there is an unknown period of time after the wine has been bottled that it hides its flavors and unique characteristics.
 The bottling process seems to halt the fermentation process and you’ll need to at least wait this particular period out.
 While the exact window isn’t known, you should wait at least 30 days after bottling before sampling your homemade wine.

-Drink Your Wine
+8. Drink Your Wine

-If you treat your batch well during it’s initial stages, it will reward you in the end with a delicious wine that you can enjoy for years to come.
+If you treat your batch well during its initial stages, it will reward you in the end with a delicious wine that you can enjoy for years to come.
 Making your own wine at home is an incredibly rewarding process and there is nothing quite like the feeling of figuring out a recipe that impresses everyone that tries it.
 While I love discovering new wines at the store, nothing compares to creating your own special vintage.